IAR-93 Vultur: Retirement

 Following the outbreak of the war in Yugoslavia and the UN embargo, the IAR-93 program ended in Romania in 1992, with several airframes in different stages of construction.
 Around 75 aircraft were still in service, a few of them being used for testing and research (#200 – first B model with afterburners, #600 (DC) – the only one fitted with canards).

 The last IAR-93s were withdrawn and mothballed from the Romanian Air Force in 1998.
-Surviving airframes are stored at Deveselu (IAR-93A #116), Timișoara (IAR-93MB #214), and Craiova (about 60 aircraft), not flight worthy (engines and other equipment removed) and most of them are up for sale.
-Apparently 20 of them were scrapped until 2006, with the rest awaiting the same fate in 2007.
+Surviving airframes were stored at Deveselu (IAR-93A #116), Timișoara (IAR-93MB #214), and Craiova (about 60 aircraft).

 The J-22 Orao are still in service with the air force of Serbia.
 The last Yugoslav aircraft was delivered in February 1992, and the plant in Mostar was destroyed shortly after.